August Hirt: Natzweiler-Struthof camp

-These 86 people were sent to Natzweiler-Struthof concentration camp on 30 July 1943.
+These 86 people were sent to Natzweiler-Struthof on 30 July 1943.
 They were fed reasonably well to improve their appearance for the body casts.
 They were divided into four groups and successively gassed by Josef Kramer, on 11, 13, 17, and 19 August 1943.
 Their bodies were returned to Hirt at the anatomical laboratory of the Reich University in Strasbourg for preparation as an anthropological display, taking body casts and preparing the skeletons.

 In September 1944, the rapid approach of the Allies led to the project being abandoned and Himmler ordered the destruction of all traces of this compromising collection.
 That order was not completed, nor had the casts been taken or the skeletons been prepared.
 The Allies found corpses and partial remains preserved in formalin for eighty-six bodies upon the liberation of Strasbourg.
 The corpses were buried 23 October 1945 in the municipal cemetery of Strasbourg-Robertsau before being transferred in 1951 to the Jewish cemetery of Strasbourg-Cronenbourg.
 The names of the victims were not known, and the purpose for their presence at the Anatomical Institute were not known.
 Some information was learned in post-war trials as to the project proposed by Hirt.

 August Hirt fled Strasbourg in September 1944, hiding in Tübingen in southern Germany across the river from Alsace.